open/close all folders

 - The world of the Mercy Thompson series plays around with this trope.
 There's a lot of religious opposition, especially toward the fae, but it's quickly demonstrated to be a lot more reasonable than it seems at first glance.
 Sticking those fae forced out of the closet onto literal reservations, however, certainly fits a version of this trope.
 On the other hand, there are gay werewolves, who are discriminated against both as they would be in the real world, and by werewolves that have their own discriminatory beliefs on the matter.

 - Homophobia among werewolves is partially explained by the near immortality of the species.
 Many or most are centuries old, born when homosexuality was unacceptable, and as they grow older they find it harder to change with the times.
 The Columbia Basin pack, which does have a gay member, is explicitly stated to have accepted him in large part because many of the other members were only a few decades old.
+And Mercy still notes that he's lower in rank than a hetero werewolf of his dominance and fighting ability would have been.
+And he's third in the pack.

 - The Dresden Files invokes this trope, as wizards are supposed to maintain secrecy at all times and not reveal to the rest of the world that they exist, lest non-wizards become terrified and kill them.
 Averted in the case of the series protagonist, who not only puts "HARRY DRESDEN, WIZARD" on his office door and is listed in the Yellow Pages under "Wizards," but also goes on his universe's equivalent of Jerry Springer to talk about magic and promote his business.
 Twice.